mqjinwon/muse/README.md

 rosrun plotjuggler plotjuggler
 ```

 :warning: In this repo we provide an example with the ANYmal B300 robot.
-If you want to test MUSE with another one, you only need to add the URDF of your robot in [this folder](https://github.com/iit-DLSLab/muse/tree/main/muse_ws/src/state_estimator/urdfs), and the name of the legs in the [leg odometry plugin, line 249](https://github.com/iit-DLSLab/muse/blob/main/muse_ws/src/state_estimator/src/plugins/leg_odometry_plugin.cpp#L249):
+If you want to test MUSE with another one, you only need to add the URDF of your robot in [this folder](https://github.com/iit-DLSLab/muse/tree/main/muse_ws/src/state_estimator/urdfs), and change the name of the legs in the [leg odometry plugin, line 249](https://github.com/iit-DLSLab/muse/blob/main/muse_ws/src/state_estimator/src/plugins/leg_odometry_plugin.cpp#L249):

 ``` sh
 std::vector<std::string> feet_frame_names = {"LF_FOOT", "RF_FOOT", "LH_FOOT", "RH_FOOT"};   // Update with your actual link names